abhishekdodda/abhi-llm-apps/llm_finetuning/README.md

 Finetune Llama 3.2 in 30 Lines of Python

-This script demonstrates how to finetune the Llama 3.2 model using the [Unsloth](https://unsloth.ai/) library, which makes the process easy and fast.
-You can run this example to finetune Llama 3.1 1B and 3B models for free in Google Colab.
+Code demonstrates how to finetune the Llama 3.2 model using the [Unsloth] library, which makes the process easy and fast.

 ### Features